 Honestly, the experience would not have been the same without the fantastic group I had the opportunity to travel and study with.
 The professors, Dr. Dimaras and Dr. Papaconstantinou, did such a great job organizing the trip and making sure that every day was beneficial to us in some way.
 They provided us a priceless opportunity to finally experience our education in action and inspired us to continue our pursuit of understanding the complexities Global Health.

 My peers, too, made the trip so memorable and I am glad to say we have all formed some amazing friendships through our shared experience.
 I could not have asked for a better group of people to have spent this trip with!
-Each day was packed with activities, but despite being a little (very) sleep deprived, I could not deny my excitement for every aspect of this trip (highlight of my life?!).
+Each day was packed with activities, but despite being a little (very) sleep deprived, I could not deny my excitement for every aspect of this trip.

 I truly appreciate the value U of T holds for experiential learning.
 Check out U of T’s Center for International Experience to explore the many avenues the University provides to take your education international!